Porsil/mildew_detection_in_cherry_leaves/README.md

 <summary>Incorrect Softmax Predictions</summary>

-The models using Softmax as the activation function initally gave the incorrect predictions as the outputs were reversed.
+The models using Softmax as the activation function initially gave the incorrect predictions as the outputs were reversed.
 This [Stack Overflow post](https://stackoverflow.com/questions/54377389/keras-imagedatagenerator-why-are-the-outputs-of-my-cnn-reversed) suggested the cause of the bug.
 To fix, the labels were explicitly added to the prediction code (below) and corrected in the src/machine_learning/predictive_analysis.py file.

 ![Softmax Bug](readme_files/softmax_bug.png)